Honesty is the most important element in acting. Once you've learned to fake that, you've got it made.

 Jonathan's DeWalt Powerdrill advert, in which he plays a gay skinhead, crops up occasionally on Chris Tarrant's The Greatest Commercials Never Shown.
 He has led the Boston Tea Party for a BBC documentary, played a rogue Soviet General for a Eurofighter promo, an incinerated Luftwaffe pilot in Miramax's 'Below', an intergalactic drug dealer in TekWars, (directed by William 'Captain Kirk' Shatner), appeared on BBC Radio 4, and is even the Voice of the "Jamie Oliver Flavour Shaker"!!

-Having recently attained United States citizenship, Jonathan's next ambition is to serve his new country by joining the CIA, having perfected the art of working for years in the public eye whilst still managing to maintain an almost terminal anonymity.
+Having recently attained United States citizenship, and proud that he can now be legally unemployed in THREE countries, Jonathan's next ambition is to serve his newest homeland by joining the CIA, having perfected the art of working for years in the public eye whilst still managing to maintain an almost terminal anonymity.

 Pleasantly Odd Gynecologist